-Testimony from a key witness can often make or break a tort case at trial.
-But sometimes the witness testimony that the jury never hears can be even more critical in shaping the outcome.
+Testimony from a critical witness can often make or break a tort case at trial.
+But sometimes, the witness testimony the jury never hears can be even more critical in shaping the outcome.
 This leads to frequent battles over absentee witnesses.

-In this post, we will take a look at the so-called “missing witness rule” under Maryland law and how it may come up in the context of a personal injury trial.
+In this post, we will look at the so-called “missing witness rule” under Maryland law and how it may come up in a personal injury trial.

 Hypothetical Scenario for Missing Witness Rule

-Like any good law school lecture, our discussion of Maryland’s version of the missing witness doctrine will start with a fact hypothetical.
-Let’s say you are representing Tina as the plaintiff in an auto accident case.
+Like any good law school lecture, our discussion of Maryland’s version of the missing witness doctrine will start with a fact pattern hypothetical.
+Let’s say you represent Tina as the plaintiff in an auto accident case.
 Tina is seeking damages for her back injuries, but the defense is arguing that the injuries were pre-existing and not caused by the accident.

-One of the doctors who treated Tina for her injuries after the accident is Dr. Smith.
-Dr. Smith had been treating Tina for her prior back problems for several years.
-You talked to Dr. Smith on several occasions and you are not a big fan of his opinion on whether Tina’s pre-existing back condition was aggravated by the accident.
-You have a much more favorable opinion from a different doctor that you retained as an expert witness, so you have no intention of calling Dr. Smith as a witness at trial.
+Dr. Smith is one of the doctors who treated Tina for her injuries after the accident.
+Dr. Smith treated Tina for her prior back problems for several years.
+You talked to Dr. Smith several times, and you are not a big fan of his opinion on whether the accident aggravated Tina’s pre-existing back condition.
+You have a much more favorable opinion from a different doctor that you retained as an expert witness, so you have no intention of calling Dr. Smith a witness at trial.

-During the course of discovery, you identify Dr. Smith and produce all of his treatment records.
-Based on Dr. Smith’s records, defense counsel is well aware that his opinion is not going to be helpful to your case.
-The case proceeds to trial and Dr. Smith is not on your list of witnesses and defense counsel makes no effort to subpoena him as their own witness.
+During discovery, you identify Dr. Smith and produce his treatment records.
+Based on Dr. Smith’s records, the defense counsel knows his opinion will not be helpful to your case.
+The case proceeds to trial, and Dr. Smith is not on your list of witnesses, and defense counsel makes no effort to subpoena him as their own witness.

-Instead, the defense argues that Dr. Smith is a “missing witness” and, therefore, the jury should be instructed to draw a negative inference from the fact that you elected not to call him.
+Instead, the defense argues that Dr. Smith is a “missing witness” and, therefore, the jury should be instructed to draw an adverse inference from the fact that you elected not to call him.
 In other words, they want to tell the jury that you’re not calling Dr. Smith because he would contradict your claims.

 Maryland Law on Missing Witness Rule Inferences